-The track rises steeply and descends more gently.
+17 The track rises steeply and descends more gently.
 After crossing a wonderful verdant stream at the valley bottom via a wide bridge, take the bridleway immediately left following the stream.
 You may find this section rather muddy in some seasons.
-[7-dec-2016: there was a path closure notice affecting this left turn.
-Duration was only 21 days so you probably won't be concerned.
-Fortunately there is a good alternative: Go straight on at this junction, through woodland with a fence / hedge on your right.
-You come to a gate across the path.
-Turn left here in the direction of a fingerpost hidden behind bushes on your left.
-The path soon side-steps right a few meters into the left-hand edge of a cereal field, with a wood on your left and a post and wire fence on your right.
-Go up the hill and into a wood again, then down the other side of the hill to a three-way fingerpost with an old iron gate on your right.
-Turn left here.
-Follow the path until you come to a newly-surfaced gravel track: here you re-join the prescribed route at () below.]
-The track runs for

-800m through a remarkable, sometimes spectacular, area of forest to pass a lake on your left.
-About 200m after the lake, ignore a signed footpath right. [()] 15m after that, take a signed footpath left which goes down and along a boardwalk (which only avoids some of the mud) and up a slope.
+(You can instead go straight on at this junction, on a more challenging but very scenic footpath.
+It is described in detail in the little sister walk Warninglid and the Furnace Pond; except that at the "3-way fingerpost in the valley" you have to turn left instead of going straight on.
+You re-join the prescribed route at () below.)
+The track runs for 800m through a remarkable, sometimes spectacular, area of forest to pass a lake on your left.
+About 200m after the lake, ignore a signed footpath right. () 15m after that, take a signed footpath left which goes down and along a boardwalk (which only avoids some of the mud) and up a slope.
 Immediately cross another track diagonally.

-In 60m, at a 3-way signpost, take the footpath right uphill, leading through more forest.
+18 In 60m, at a 3-way signpost, take the footpath right uphill, leading through more forest.
 After about 200m, at a junction, keep to the signposted route, slightly right, avoiding a grassy path on the left and a track curving away to the left.
 The path joins a tarmac driveway via a metal gate and comes out to a road by a timbered cottage at Harvey's Farm.
 Note that you are on the Sussex Ouse Valley Way, a 68km route, opened in 2005, that follows the River Ouse from its source near Lower Beeding in the High Weald to the sea at Seaford Bay (see the walk "Ardingly Lake, Ouse Valley, Borde Hill" in this series).

-Turn right on the road for 120m and then take a bridleway left up a shingly path, now resurfaced for riders.
+19 Turn right on the road for 120m and then take a bridleway left up a shingly path, now resurfaced for riders.
 This path levels out and becomes a very pleasant surfaced track leading past woodland and fields.
 At a house with a tall isolated chimney, it joins a tarmac lane, passes a perfect timbered cottage at Denmans Farm and goes over a stream via a brick bridge.
 It ends at a major road.
 Turn right soon to arrive back at the Furnace Pond where the walk began.